wxn151/Metadata-wikipedia/README.md

-# Deploying a Node.js App with Axios
-Nodejs script to access a the published date to any wikipedia ARTICLE
+# Nodejs script to access a the published date to any wikipedia ARTICLE

 ## Prerequisites
-Before run the app.js (steps)
+Before run the app.js

 ```bash
 # Create project directory